From loom spaces to veering triangulations: Loom spaces

 on $\RR^2$ to $\calL$.
 It is an exercise to show that these (and the deck transformations) generate $\Aut(\calL)$. \end{example}

 Our next family of examples comes from work of Thurston~\cite[Theorem~4(ii)]{Thurston88}; as their name indicates, these generalise \refexa{AnosovMap} to surfaces of higher genus.

 \begin{example} Suppose that $S$ is a closed, connected, oriented surface with genus two or more.
 Suppose that $f \from S \to S$ is a \emph{pseudo-Anosov map}: that is, there are transverse measured singular foliations $F^f$ and $F_f$, each preserved leafwise by $f$, whose measures are, by $f$, respectively expanded and contracted by a common factor $\lambda_f > 1$.
 Let $Z \subset S$ be the set of singularities of $F^f$ and $F_f$.
 Let $S^\circ = S - Z$.
 Form $\calL$ by taking the universal cover of $S^\circ$ and lifting the foliations.
-Then $\calL$, with these foliations, is a loom space.
+We claim that $\calL$, equipped with these foliations, is a loom space.
+As before, this is proved by building a Markov partition.

 The element $f$ and the deck transformations generate a free-by-cyclic group.
 In future work we will show that this is a finite index subgroup of $\Aut(\calL)$.
 See \refsec{Future}. \end{example}

 We can generalise \refexa{PseudoAnosovMap} by instead taking $q$ to be a \emph{quadratic differential} on $S$.
 (Excellent introductions to abelian and quadratic differentials include~\cite{Zorich06} and~\cite{Wright15}.)
 We must assume that the vertical and horizontal foliations $F^q$ and $F_q$ have no compact leaves.
 Taking $Z$ to be the set of zeros of $q$, the rest of the construction is the same as \refexa{PseudoAnosovMap}.
 This gives uncountably many examples of loom spaces.